6 key identity and access management benefits How IAM systems support compliance

 Identity management vs. authentication: Know the difference

 The information and processes by which a person, device, organization or application can be differentiated from all others at a computing level is known as a digital identity.
 Proving digital identity is critical to properly assigning access levels for applications, service and data.
-This assignment of access based on a digital identity is known as identity management.
+This assignment of user access based on a digital identity is known as identity management.
 Networks, applications and other computing resources are segmented, and each has details about when specific access is granted or denied for security reasons.
-Only allowing access to sensitive information to those that need it significantly reduces the risk of data loss or theft.
-Identity management typically consists of the following processes:
+Only allowing user access to sensitive information for those who need it significantly reduces the risk of data loss or theft.

-• network and application access control
+• Network and application access control.

-• authentication
+• Authentication.

 Much of what identity management provides is critically important to correctly verify true user identities and apply the appropriate security access to company data.
-This is known as Authorization.
+This is known as authorization.

 In order to authorize people and devices, the tools and processes used to authorize digital identities within an identity management platform must trust that the information presented is valid.
 Authentication is the process of proving the digital identity of a person, device or other entity in order to grant the appropriate level of authorization.